Electric Wizard: Label issues, Time to Die and Wizard Bloody Wizard (2013–present)

-They headlined the 2013 edition of the Roadburn Festival called the 'Electric Acid Orgy,' which was also curated by Oborn.
+Electric Wizard headlined the 2013 edition of the Roadburn Festival called the Electric Acid Orgy, which was also curated by Oborn.

-Electric Wizard announced that their latest album, Time to Die, was to be released in 2014 on their own label Witchfinder Records via Spinefarm Records.
+Electric Wizard announced that their eighth album, Time to Die, was to be released in 2014 on their own label Witchfinder Records via Spinefarm Records.
 It was recorded at Toerag Studios and Skyhammer Studios and mixed by Chris Fielding.
 The album was produced by guitarist Jus Oborn and released on 29 September 2014.
 The album is the first since 2002's Let Us Prey to feature founding member Mark Greening on drums.